There are plenty of reasons to import a car or truck into Belize if you’re going to be spending any extended time there.

 Buying a used vehicle in Belize is more of a gamble than it is elsewhere.
 As everywhere, you just can’t know the history of the vehicle.
 Has it been driven Mario Andretti-style on Belize’s rocky and potholed roads?
 If so, the actual mileage may be deceiving.

 The greater risk comes from a popular Belizean enterprise—importing salvage vehicles from the U.S., making them look pretty, and selling them based on their looks.
-This sounds like a paranoid fantasy, but our recent visit to the customs office in Corozal at the Mexican border demonstrated how widespread this practice is.
+This sounds like a paranoid fantasy, but our recent visit to the customs office in Corozal at the Mexican border shows how widespread this practice is.

 The above snapshot is a particularly horrific example of this—a Toyota pickup (very popular and in demand in Belize) with 135,000 miles on it.